 Boards of branch banks have five or seven directors, most of whom are appointed by head-office directors and the rest by the Board of Governors.

-The Federal Open Market Committee (FOMC) is the System’s principle monetary policymaking body and comprises the seven members of the Board of Governors, the president of the Federal Reserve Bank of New York and four other Reserve bank presidents on a rotating basis.
-All 12 Reserve bank presidents participate in FOMC policy deliberations whether or not they are voting members.
-The FOMC meets eight times a year.
+The Federal Open Market Committee (FOMC) is the Fed’s principal monetary policymaking body and comprises the seven members of the Board of Governors, the president of the Federal Reserve Bank of New York and four other Reserve bank presidents on a rotating basis.
+All 12 Reserve bank presidents participate in FOMC policy deliberations, whether or not they are voting members.
+The FOMC typically meets eight times a year.

 The Federal Reserve Bank of St. Louis is one of 12 regional Reserve banks in the United States that, together with the Board of Governors in Washington, D.C., make up the Federal Reserve System—the nation's central bank.
 Since its establishment by an act of Congress in 1913, the Federal Reserve System's primary goal has been to foster a sound financial system and a healthy economy.
 To advance this goal, the St. Louis Fed and the other regional Reserve banks help formulate monetary policy, supervise and regulate banks and bank holding companies, and provide financial services to depository institutions and the federal government.